Lokathor/gba-from-scratch/book_src/introduction.md

 Using `objdump`, you can disassemble an executable file back into assembly code.
 This is very neat, and very useful, but sometimes `cargo-show-asm` is *sometimes better*.

-What `cargo-show-asm` does is let you check the mir, llvm-ir, or even the assembly that's sent to the assembler.
+What `cargo-show-asm` does is let you check the mir, llvm-ir, and assembly output.
-This can be more readable than looking at disassembler output.
+Also, the assembly that you see is *before* it goes to the assembler, which means that it won't mix up `a32` and `t32` code like LLVM's `objdump` does.

 ### `gbafix`